 8 Sept 2021 (world premiere)

-Rehearsals are currently being operated with social distancing in place.
-In the final few weeks the cast will form a ‘bubble’ and the performance will take place without social distancing.
+Rehearsals are currently operating with social distancing in place.
+In the final few weeks, the cast will form a ‘bubble’ and performances will take place without social distancing or masks.

 BEHIND ROMEO + JULIET: THE RESEARCH